MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 ---

-# FAQ for Microsoft Azure Information Protection app (preview) for iOS and Android
+# FAQ for Microsoft Azure Information Protection app for iOS and Android

-*Applies to: Active Directory Rights Management Services, Azure Rights Management*
+*Applies to: Active Directory Rights Management Services, Azure Information Protection*

-This page provides answers to frequently asked questions about the Azure Information Protection app for iOS and Android, currently in preview.
+This page provides answers to frequently asked questions about the Azure Information Protection app for iOS and Android.

 ## What can I do with the Azure Information Protection app?